-In the 27 year history of Brighton Pride, in it’s various incarnations, there has always been an element of fundraising, with varying degrees of success.
-As a Community Interest Company and under the leadership of director Paul Kemp and his team, there has been a declared intention of creating a “Pride With Purpose” with £1 from every ticket sold for the Pride Festival in Preston Park, and £1 from every wrist band sold for the Pride Village Party coming directly to The Rainbow Fund, and our independent grants panel, to assess applications for grants.
-Last year (2017) Pride raised £107,000 – enabling groups and organisations to continue their work, and to fund some innovative projects.
+In the 28 year history of Brighton Pride, in it’s various incarnations, there has always been an element of fundraising, with varying degrees of success.
+As a Community Interest Company and under the leadership of director Paul Kemp and his team, there has been a declared intention of creating a “Pride With Purpose” with a minimum £1 from every ticket sold for the Pride Festival in Preston Park, and £1 from every wrist band sold for the Pride Village Party coming directly to The Rainbow Fund, and our independent grants panel, to assess applications for grants.
+Last year (2018) Pride raised £172,242 – enabling groups and organisations to continue their work, and to fund some innovative projects.
 On their behalves I would like to thank you for the support you give them by supporting Pride.

 Chris Gull, Chair of The Rainbow Fund.

 Grant up to £1,000 to establish a bursary fund to encourage LGBTQ+ participation in sport and address social isolation.

 Grant up to £1,500 for core costs, mostly venue hire for events.